 Eye Movement Desensitisation Reprocessing (EMDR)

-EMDR was initially developed in order to successfully treat Post-traumatic Stress Disorder and this is where much of its evidence-base presently lies.
+EMDR stands for Eye Movement Desensitisation and Reprocessing, it was initially developed to treat Post-traumatic Stress Disorder and this is where much of its evidence-base presently lies.
+It uses eye movements (bi-lateral stimulation) to process distressing and traumatic memories.
 However, EMDR is increasingly being used to treat other conditions in which disturbing memories play a part.

-EMDR therapy focuses on past or present disturbing memories, experiences and related events.
-Eye movements (or other bilateral stimulation) are used during sessions; this may be done by tracking your therapists fingers, following a light bar or tapping.
-Once a memory or experience is agreed upon the therapist will ask you to hold that memory or thought in mind whilst the processing (bilateral stimulation) takes places.
-Whilst this occurs, it is suggested that inner associations arise and you begin to process the memory and distressing feelings.
-In successful EMDR therapy, the meaning of painful events are changed and integrated on an emotional level.
+EMDR therapy can seem strange at first as processing memories is done by tracking your therapists fingers, buzzers, following a light bar or tapping.
+Once a memory or experience is agreed upon your therapist will ask you to hold that memory or thought in mind whilst the processing (bilateral stimulation) takes places.
+The aim of EMDR therapy is to change the meaning of painful events and develop healthier psychological functioning.

 What can I expect if I receive EMDR?